holochain/holochain/docs/specs/src/hwp_2_overview.md

   exists as a unique and independent network of Agents playing that Game, i.e. Games cannot interact with each other directly as all action in the system is only taken by Agents.
-Note that Games can be composed together, but only by Agents playing across multiple games.
+Note that Games can be composed together, but only by groups of Agents all playing across multiple games.
 This at first may seem like a weakness, but it's part of a key design decision that contributes to the system's overall design goals of evolvability.
+Essentially this creates the pattern of game-within-a-game.
+For example a chess tournament is really two games: the game of "chess", and the game of "tournament".

 In keeping with the metaphor of Game, we also refer to the Integrity specification as the Validation rules of the Game.